Kovah/LinkAce-Website/content/docs/v1/configuration/system-settings.md

 * LinkAce runs the [link check](/docs/v1/application/link-checks) and sends a notification if moved or dead links were found.
-* LinkAce sends requests to the Wayback Machine with all queued links, so they are backed up for later.
+* LinkAce sends requests to the Wayback Machine with all newly added links, so they are backed up later.

 ### Setting up the cron

-If oyu are unsure about setting up a cron, either use a web service like [cron-job.org](https://cron-job.org/en/) or [mywebcron.com](http://www.mywebcron.com/), or search the web for help.
+If you are unsure about setting up a cron, either use a web service like [cron-job.org](https://cron-job.org/en/) or [mywebcron.com](http://www.mywebcron.com/), or search the web for help.

 Your cron must run **every minute** and must open the URL provided in the system settings.
 A basic unix cron entry may